loveencounterflow/intertext-lexer/README.md

 * initialize with `lexer = new Interlex { linewise: true, }`
 * each time `lexer.feed()`, `lexer.walk()`, or `lexer.run()` is called, internal line counter is incremented
 * therefore, should call `lexer.feed()`, `lexer.walk()`, and `lexer.run()` only with a single line of text
+* observe that one can always call `lexer.walk { path, }`, then lexer will iterate over lines of the file

 ## To Do